 - Work gloves

-- Place the piece of wood on a table and let one end hang over the edge about 4 inches.
-Ask the spectators, “What will happen if I hit the piece of wood that is hanging over the edge of the table?”
-Make sure everyone is out of harm's way as you karate-chop the stick.
-Of course, the stick goes flying end over end just as expected.
+- Place the stick on the table as before.
+Ask your spectators, “What will happen if I hit the end of the stick hanging over the edge of the table?”
+Make sure everyone is out of the way and smack the stick.
+Of course, the stick goes flying end over end as predicted.

-- Return the stick to the table allowing about 4 to 10 inches of the stick to hang over the edge.
-"Let’s use a piece of newspaper to help secure the stick in place.”
+- Return the stick to the table again.
+“Let’s use a piece of newspaper to help hold the stick in place.”
 Show a single sheet of newspaper and fold it in half 3 or 4 times.
-Place the folded newspaper over the end of the stick that is lying on the table.
-Again, make sure everyone is standing away from the table as you hit the end of the stick that is hanging over the edge of the table.
-What happened?
-Did the newspaper help to hold the stick in place?
-Of course, the answer is "NO."
+Center the folded newspaper over the half of the stick on the table.
+Make sure it’s safe to do so and then hit the end of the stick.
+Once again, the stick goes flying and the paper flies off, too.

-- Finally, show the spectators a new sheet of newspaper and use it to cover the portion of the stick that is lying on the table.
-Make sure that the newspaper is flush with the edge of the table.
-"What do you think will happen now if I hit the stick with the unfolded newspaper covering the stick?"
-You might anticipate an answer like, “The newspaper will go flying...or the sheet of newspaper will tear apart.”
-Smooth down the newspaper with your hands so that there are no pockets of air under the sheet of paper.
-Put on your karate-chopping glove to protect your hand.
-Strike the protruding edge of the stick with your hands with a sudden sharp hit.
-To everyone’s amazement, the stick breaks.
-Remind the audience that the weight of flat newspaper is exactly the same as the folded newspaper, yet the flat newspaper stayed in place and held the stick in place.
-That's amazing... but how does it work?
+- Finally, show your spectators a new, unfolded sheet of newspaper (or use two if you like) and use it to cover the half of the stick on the table, centered as before.
+Line it up with the table edge as before, too.
+“What will happen this time when I hit the stick?”
+You might anticipate answers like, “The newspaper will go flying” or “The sheet of newspaper will tear apart.”
+Smooth the newspaper and strike the stick as you did earlier.
+To everyone’s amazement, the stick either (1) breaks or, (2) lifts sharply off the table but flattens back immediately.
+Remind the audience that the weight of flat newspaper is exactly the same as the folded newspaper, yet the unfolded newspaper stayed in place and held down the stick.
+Take a bow and do the math for the skeptics!